The Ginzburg-Landau theory of flat band superconductors with quantum metric

+In the following, we first derive the GL free energy which incorporates the quantum metric effects of Bloch electrons.
+Second, the superfluid weight, the upper critical field and the superconducting coherence length are derived.
+Finally, we apply the GL theory to explain the unconventional behavior of superconducting TBG.

+\emph{ The Ginzburg-Landau Free Energy.---} We start with a Hamiltonian $H=H_{0}+H_{\mathrm{int}}$.
+It is assumed that $H_{0}$ is the non-interacting part of a multi-band Hamiltonian which possesses isolated flat bands at the Fermi energy.
+In general, the flat bands have Bloch states of the form $e^{-i\mathbf{q}\cdot\mathbf{r}}u_{\mathbf{q}\xi}$, where $\mathbf{q}$ denotes the crystal momentum and $\xi$ is the flavor index.
+For a multi-orbital system, the Bloch wavefunctions $u_{\mathbf{q}\xi}$ possess multiple orbital components such that $u_{\mathbf{q}\xi} = \sum_{\alpha} u_{\mathbf{q}\xi}(\alpha) $ where $\alpha$ is the orbital index.
+Even though the bands are completely flat, there can be nontrivial quantum geometry effects encoded by $u_{\mathbf{q}\xi}$.
+The occurrence of a superconducting phase is associated with an effective attractive interaction which can be written as:

-with $a_{\xi}(\mathbf{r})$ as the electron operator carrying two flavors $\xi=\pm$.
-To resolve the role of quantum geometry in interactions, we emphasize that it is essential to introduce a projection that explicitly brings in the Bloch functions of the targeted flat band
+where $a_{\xi}(\mathbf{r})$ is an electron annihilation operator carrying two flavors $\xi=\pm$.
+To understand the role of quantum geometry with interactions, we project the electron operators $a_{\xi}(\mathbf{r})$ to the Bloch states of the relevant flat bands near the Fermi energy (see Supplemental Material, Section I (SM-I)~\cite{SM}) such that:

-where $c_{\mathbf{q}\xi}$ annihilates an electron on the targeted band with $-\pi\leq q_{x,y}<\pi$ and $\alpha$ represents internal degree of Bloch wave.
-The expansion in Eq.~(\ref{eq:projectiongk}) projects out other bands, which obeys the spirit of Landau' Fermi liquid while $g_{\mathbf{k}\xi}$ encodes the quantum geometry \cite{PhysRevLett.93.206602,2017AnPhy.377..345C}.
+where $c_{\mathbf{q}\xi}$ annihilates an electron with momentum $\mathbf{q}$, and the sum of $\mathbf{q}$ is over the first Brillouin zone (BZ).
+The expansion in Eq.~(\ref{eq:projectiongk}) projects out other bands which are far away in energy from the relevant flat bands.
 We proceed with the Hubbard-Stratonovich transformation by introducing a bosonic field $\Delta(\mathbf{r})$,